xdevops/ibm-containers-emulator/README.md

-Testing with mock_ccsapi
+Testing with ccs-emulator
 =====================================

-MOCK_CCSAPI is a shim that implements the [CCSAPI](https://github.rtp.raleigh.ibm.com/project-alchemy/ccsapi) on top of a local Docker environment.
+ccs-emulator is a shim that implements the [CCSAPI](https://github.rtp.raleigh.ibm.com/project-alchemy/ccsapi) on top of a local Docker environment.

 To use, first